Law school in the United States: Accreditation

 To sit for the bar exam, the vast majority of state bar associations require accreditation of an applicant's law school by the American Bar Association.
 The ABA has promulgated detailed requirements covering every aspect of a law school, down to the precise contents of the law library and the minimum number of minutes of instruction required to receive a J.D.
-As of 2020, there are 203 ABA-accredited law schools that award the J.D., divided between 202 with full accreditation and one with provisional accreditation.
-The Judge Advocate General's Legal Center and School in Charlottesville, Virginia, a school operated by the United States Army that conducts a post-J.D. program for military attorneys, is also ABA-accredited.
+As of 2026, there were 198 ABA-accredited law schools that awarded the J.D.
+The Judge Advocate General's Legal Center and School in Charlottesville, Virginia, a school operated by the United States Army that conducts a post-J.D. program for military attorneys and offers the LLM, is also ABA-accredited.

-Non-ABA approved law schools have much lower bar passage rates than ABA-approved law schools, and do not submit or disclose employment outcome data to the ABA.
+Non-ABA law schools

 In addition, individual state legislatures or bar examiners may maintain a separate approval system, which is open to non-ABA accredited schools.
-If that is the case, graduates of these schools may generally sit for the bar exam only in the state in which their school is accredited.
-California is the most famous example of state-specific approval.
-The State Bar of California's Committee of Bar Examiners approves many schools that may not qualify for or request ABA accreditation.
-Graduates of such schools can sit for the bar exam in California, and once they have passed that exam, a large number of states allow those students to sit for their bars (after practicing for a certain number of years in California).
+The State Bar of California is the most well-know example and maintains a separate approval system which is open to non-ABA accredited schools.
+As of 2026, 21 law schools are approved by the State Bar of California.
+This allows them to take the bar exam in California and once they have passed that exam, a large number of states allow those students to sit for their bars (after practicing for a certain number of years in California).
+The other states that have non-ABA accredited law schools are Alabama, Massachusetts, and Tennessee.

-California is also the first state to allow graduates of distance legal education (online and correspondence) to take its bar exam.
-However, online and correspondence law schools are generally not accredited by the ABA or approved by state bar examiners, and the eligibility of their graduates to sit for the bar exam may vary from state to state.
-Even in California, for instance, the State Bar deems certain online schools as "registered", meaning their graduates may take the bar exam, but also specifically says the "Committee of Bar Examiners does not approve nor accredit correspondence schools."
-Kentucky goes further by specifically disqualifying correspondence school graduates from admission to the bar.
-This applies even if the graduate has gained admission in another jurisdiction.
+Non-ABA approved law schools have much lower bar passage rates than ABA-approved law schools, and do not submit or disclose employment outcome data to the ABA.